Federal Drug Manufacturing – 21 U.S.C. § 841

 The federal prosecutor has the burden to prove all the elements of the crime beyond a reasonable doubt.
 In order to obtain a conviction, they must be able to prove all the crucial factors that you did the following acts

-- Had possession with intent to manufacture or distribute a controlled substance, or
+- Had possession with intent to manufacture or distribute a controlled substance or

-- Created or distributed a counterfeit substance; or possessed it with intent, and
+- Created or distributed a counterfeit substance or possessed it with intent and

 - Performed any of the acts knowingly or intentionally.

-The phrase “knowingly or intentionally” is making reference to your state of mind at the time you acted.
-In simple terms, under federal law, it has to be proven you knew you were manufacturing a controlled, or a counterfeit, or that you had specific intent to do so.
-See related blog: Does the Weight of Drugs Matter in a Criminal Prosecution?
+The phrase “knowingly or intentionally” refers to your state of mind at the time you acted.
+In simple terms, under federal law, it has to be proven you knew you were manufacturing a controlled or counterfeit or that you had specific intent to do so.

 Penalties for Federal Drug Manufacturing Conviction